santi1s/Big-Data/Data-Movement-POD/Data-Lake-Store/Jarvis-for-ADLS-Gen-1.md

 ![image.png](/.attachments/image-3a19b31e-d661-47e9-84c4-828fe7df9422.png)

 ##Troubleshooting for ADLS using Jarvis Dashboards
+Jarvis dashboards are helpful to get a birds-eye view of activity on a data lake account.
+Below are some situations that can be addressed using Jarvis Dashboards!
+These are certainly not the only situations, but are just some examples.

+###Unexpected Egress

+###Deletes

+###Latency

+###Traffic Spike

+###High Number of Errors

 #Quick Reference for Getting Started with Jarvis Logs for ADLS
 1. Go to https://jarvis-west.dc.ad.msft.net/logs/dgrep